-Note: The MariStar 280STS is equipped with two (2) ignitions, one (1) for each engine allowing the engines to expect independently of each other.
+Note: The MariStar 280STS is equipped with two (2) ignitions, one (1) for each engine, allowing the engines to operate independently of each other.

-each engine, allowing the engines to operate independently of each other.
 Be sure to turn both ignitions OFF when the engine is not in use.

 Instrument Panel Gauge Backlighting Switch